-All patients to the accident and emergency department (A&E) where a decision has been made to admit
+All patients to the accident and emergency department (A&E) where a decision has been made to admit or they may need to be admitted.
 All in-patients

 All day ward attendees

 Outpatients who will undergo treatments where there is a significant risk of an adverse reaction requiring resuscitation or admission.